 Insurance which covers: injury to, or death of, anyone on or around a property.

 A person who is buying a property.

-These are properties which have specifically been designed and built as individual flats, as opposed to flats which are created by conversion of an existing building, such as a large Victorian house.
+These are properties that have been designed and built as individual flats, as opposed to flats created by conversion of an existing building, such as a large victorian house.

-Refinancing a property by either switching a mortgage from one lender to another or by taking out a second mortgage to take advantage of any equity gained by a rise in value.
+Refinancing a property by switching a mortgage from one lender to another or taking out a second mortgage to take advantage of any equity gained by a value increase.

 When a mortgage is fully repaid.

 Opportunity to renew a contract which has or will shortly expire.

 A mortgage in which monthly charges are used to repay the interest and reduce the outstanding capital.

 When the mortgage lender takes possession of a property due to non-payment of the mortgage.